-The three MSG missions launched so far were all taken into orbit by an Ariane 5 from Europe's Spaceport in Kourou, French Guiana.
-The last satellite of the series, MSG-4, is planned for a launch in July 2015 from the same launch site.
+The MSG missions were all taken into orbit by an Ariane 5 from Europe's Spaceport in Kourou, French Guiana.
+The last satellite of the series, MSG-4, was launched on 15 July 2015.

 The heavy-lift launcher places the two-tonne MSG satellites in an initial 'parking' or geostationary transfer orbit.
 This is a highly elliptical (or elongated) orbit intermediate between geostationary and low-Earth orbit (LEO), with an apogee of approximately 35 944 km and a perigee of just 580 km.

 From this orbit, the satellites use their onboard engine to gradually circularise their orbit over a period of weeks until they reach their final geostationary orbit.
 This operation is overseen by ESA's European Space Operations Centre (ESOC) in Darmstadt, Germany.